TeamBoPeep/BoPeepAPIServer/README.md

 ## Web Application

-In a boring quarantine life, we need list of things that will statisfies our need and this web application is perfect to solve that problem.
+In a boring quarantine life, we need list of things that will satisfies our need and this web application is perfect to solve that problem.
 This application utilize ASP.NET core and MVC framework to present the data from API server.
 Activity can be added and users can review each activity.

 ---